apache/trafficcontrol/docs/source/api/cachegroupparameters.rst

 Response Structure
 ------------------
-:cachegroupParameters: An array of identifying information for parameters assigned to Cache Group profiles
+:cachegroupParameters: An array of identifying information for parameters assigned to :term:`Cache Group` profiles

 	:parameter:    Numeric ID of the parameter
 	:last_updated: Date and time of last modification in ISO format
-	:cachegroup:   Name of the Cache Group
+	:cachegroup:   Name of the :term:`Cache Group`

 .. code-block:: http
 	:caption: Response Example